TheLeaderDev/BackRoute/README.md

 # BackRoute
-Welcome to the `BackRoute` project! <br>
+Welcome to the `BackRoute` project!
-BackRoute is a lightweight and reliable solution to create a `tunnel` between two servers <br>
-using `IPv4` and `IPv6`, supporting `GRE`, `IPIP`, or `SIT`.
-It is designed to provide a secure <br>
-and stable connection across different networks, bypass restrictions, and keep data transfer fast and steady. <br>
+BackRoute is a lightweight and reliable solution to create a tunnel between two servers using `IPv4` and `IPv6`, supporting `GRE`, `IPIP`, or `SIT`.
+This project runs on Netplan and establishes a connection between two servers with a simple configuration.
+Its goal is to provide a secure and stable connection across different networks, bypass restrictions, and keep data transfer fast and steady.

-BackRoute creates a Layer 3 tunnel between a client server and a remote server using local IPs.
-By default, <br>
-it does not support Port Forwarding and simply provides a secure path for data transfer.
-However, with your creativity, <br>
-you can combine it with advanced tunneling tools and Port Forward setups to build a flexible and powerful system. <br>
+BackRoute creates a Layer 3 tunnel between the `SERVER` and a `CLIENT` server using local IPs.
+By default, this tunnel does not support Port Forwarding and only provides a secure path for data transfer.
+However, with your creativity, you can combine it with advanced tunneling tools and Port Forward setups to build a flexible and powerful system.

-Keep in mind that these capabilities only work if your local IPs are not blocked by ISPs, network routers, or filtering systems.
+Keep in mind that these capabilities only work if your local IPs are not blocked by ISPs, network Routers, or filtering systems.

 ## Features
 - **Local IP–Based Tunnel** <br>